EbubeIreneaus/EbubeIreneaus/README.md

 ## 🚀 Featured Projects

+### 📣 LinkedIn AI Content Automation Bot *(Latest)*
+> A fully automated LinkedIn posting system that uses Google Gemini AI to generate compelling, human-like posts and publishes them on a daily schedule — so you build a professional brand without lifting a finger.

+**What it does:**
+- 🧠 Generates professional LinkedIn posts using Gemini AI based on predefined topics
+- 📅 Auto-schedules and publishes one post per day — never over-posts
+- 🔐 Manages LinkedIn OAuth 2.0 authentication and auto-alerts you via email when re-auth is needed
+- 🗄️ Logs all post history in PostgreSQL to prevent duplicates

+**Stack:** Python · FastAPI · Google Gemini · PostgreSQL · Resend API
+**Impact:** Eliminates the mental load of content creation — your LinkedIn stays active while you focus on work

+---

 ### 🎯 AI Lead Qualification & Automated Reply System
 > An intelligent agent that qualifies incoming leads based on custom criteria and automatically sends personalized responses — removing the need for manual email triage entirely.